Model reduction for the material point method via an implicit neural representation of the deformation map: Conclusions and future work

 \MMC{ I would highlight that the contribution of this work is not training yet another neural network but is a framework for model reduction for MPM.
 Namely by building a $\hat d$-parameters family of functions expressive enough to capture the salient dynamics of our dynamical system, through a three step approach, namely assembly (or something else for a name), full space dynamic update and projection, you enable the reduction of the dimensions of the system that along with quadrature reduction strategies allows to perform MPM simulations at a fraction (be quantitative here) of the FOM cost.}\PYC{Done, removed neural network, emphasized model reduction of deformation map.}

 Moving forward, we envision 3 exciting directions to improve our work.
 (1) Supporting more continuum mechanics phenomena.
 We aim to extend our work to support other material behaviors, such as plasticity, fracture, contact, and collision.
 (2) Improving wall-time performance.
 This work focuses on the \emph{spatial} model reduction of MPM.
 Future work should also consider a reduction in the \emph{temporal} domain in order to take a larger time step size.
 Since the stress evaluation is completed on the CPU while the neural network evaluation is completed on the GPU, expensive CPU-GPU transfer is conducted at each time step.
 Future work might investigate a full GPU implementation to avoid the costly transfer.
+One may also consider expediting training time via more advanced data structures and optimization \citep{muller2022instant,liu2020neural,martel2021acorn,takikawa2021neural}.
+To improve training scalability, we can use hyperreduction samples as the input to the encoder instead of the full-order samples.
 (3) Extending the use of implicit neural representations in model reduction for other types of systems and discretization methods.
 Even though the proposed model reduction framework is designed for MPM, the proposed manifold parameterization function is, in fact, discretization independent.
 Therefore, we would like to go beyond MPM and explore its ability in model reduction of other continuum mechanics discretizations, such as the finite element method (FEM) and smoothed-particle hydrodynamics (SPH).
 For the same reason, we would also like to explore the manifold parameterization function's ability to learn from simulation data with adaptive refinement. \KTC{I would do a more detailed and systematic breakdown of future work into categories, e.g., (1) supporting more continuum mechanics phenomena, (2) improving wall-time performance (see earlier comment, e.g., distillation\PYC{bottleneck is not network architecture}), (3) extending the use of implicit neural representations in model reduction for other types of systems and discretization methods.}\PYC{done.}